rohit-ns/my-project/12FACTOR-APP.md

+#
-#12-FACTOR APP
+12-FACTOR APP
-In the modern era, software is commonly delivered as a service: called web apps, or software-as-a-service.
+In the modern era, software is commonly delivered as a service called web apps, or software-as-a-service.
 The twelve-factor app is a methodology for building software-as-a-service app.

 ---
 I. Codebase
    A twelve-factor app is always tracked in a version control system, such as Git, Mercurial, or